BG Pathum United F.C.: Academy development

 Bangkok Glass Football Club has started football academy to select kids or teenagers who are interested in training football skills from the basic level to an advanced level in international programs by professional coaches.
 Training kids to have the knowledge of football correctly and making kids be true athletes.
 Even more, it can be adapted for the future to the professional level.

 In 2009, Bangkok Glass opened its first youth academies, football clinic, every Saturday and Sunday.
 Under the direction of Hans Emser, the BGFC academy is recognized as one of the best in the country.
 They were prepared, trained, and selected youth players who have the potential to be a part of the first team of the club.

 In 2012, Bangkok Glass signed a partnership agreement with Assumption College of Assumption Campus Rama 2 to be part of supporting football players and personnel of the school to have more knowledge in football and also developed young players who had the potential and ability to be a part of the Bangkok Glass players in the future.

-In the same year, Bangkok Glass Football Club did support Siam Bangkok Glass (Rangsit F.C.) to compete in the Thai Royal Cup football match Khǒr Royal Cup until winning the Royal Cup and was promoted to play Regional football league, Bangkok and metropolitan area.
+In the same year, Bangkok Glass Football Club did support Siam Bangkok Glass (Rangsit) to compete in the Thai Royal Cup football match Khǒr Royal Cup until winning the Royal Cup and was promoted to play Regional football league, Bangkok and metropolitan area.
 The club has the policy to give the team Rangsit FC is the birth stage of the club youth footballers.
 It was creating opportunities, practicing, and learning to be a professional player before getting a chance to play in Bangkok Glass Football Club next.

 In 2013, Bangkok Glass was a 2-year partnership with Thonburi University together to make a team Thonburi – BG United club, sent the team to compete in the regional football league, central and western zone, had Sathit Bensoh as the head coach and Bangkok Glass Club youth football players joined the team.

 In 2015, The Rabbits joined AFC Champions League for the first time.
 After a successful decade, Bangkok Glass established Yamaoka Hanasaka Academy in collaboration with Cerezo Osaka and Yanmar for developing young footballers to become professional footballers. which is located at Klong 4 Rangsit, Pathum thani.
 Currently is welcoming youth to practice in the academy, U-12, U-15, and U-18.